Lost luggage compensation: Claim it now

 Fill out and submit your claim for lost luggage

-Claim compensation for lost luggage
+Claim lost luggage compensation

-While we are at it, make sure check out our guide on what to pack in a carry-on for a better travel experience.
+While we are at it, make sure to check out our guide on what to pack in a carry-on for a better travel experience.

 The airline is required to assist you

-If your luggage doesn’t show up within 21 days, it's officially declared lost, so make sure you submit a claim for lost luggage straight away.
+If your luggage doesn’t show up within 21 days, it's officially declared lost, so make sure you submit a claim for lost luggage compensation straight away.